Skip to main content

 Find current federal and state deadlines at the Federal Student Aid website.

 Each college also has its own application deadlines, and many schools have a priority deadline for students who want the best chance at available aid.
 Get the deadlines from the website or financial aid office for each school you will apply to and file before the earliest priority deadline.
 See Iowa college priority deadlines.
+Check out these financial aid myths and FAFSA tips for more information.

 Even if you haven’t yet made a final school decision, you need to file only one FAFSA each year, although you may need to log in to update or correct information.